Best Mattresses for Fibromyalgia of 2023

 How well you sleep is important to managing fibromyalgia.
 The right mattress that’s cushioning and supportive can help with pain and support better sleep.
 Memory foam, latex, or hybrid mattresses with enough contouring and support are great for alleviating pain while you sleep.

-By clicking on the products below, we may receive a commission at no cost to you, the reader.
-It’s how we fund our Mattress Lab and bring you better mattress reviews and comparisons.
+By clicking on the product links in this article, Mattress Advisor may receive a commission fee at no cost to you, the reader.
+Read full disclosure statement.

 The Saatva mattress is also eco-friendly.
 It has an organic cotton cover, over a euro pillow top, over a layer of CertiPUR-US® memory foam.
 Under the foam layer is a dual layer of springs, and the perimeter is encased in a layer of firmer foam to provide exceptional edge support.

-Read our full Saatva mattress review.
+Read our full Saatva Classic mattress review.